jtrauer/epi_model_r/README.md

 ## Model attributes
 These are described in detail in the docstrings to the EpiModel class and the StratifiedModel class.
 However, note that the two attributes that are stored as data frames can be easily examined.
-For example, in Python, the to_csv method to the transition and death data frames allows easy visualisation of these structures in Excel.
+For example, in Python, calling the to_csv method to the transition and death data frames allows easy visualisation of these structures in Excel.
 This has the following columns:
 * type: the type of flow being implemented, specifying the behaviour of the flow
 * parameter: the name of the parameter being used for the transition calculation